 Trade smart – limit your risks (SL/TP) and notifications

 At Plus500 traders have access to special tools and features that they can use to limit their trading risks.
 The two most important of them are a guaranteed stop loss, and a take profit which can be set at a guaranteed price level.
 Once the asset reaches the level, the trade closes itself out.
 That way, you can easily control the risk level of each of your trades.
 In addition to the SL/TP, you can also set up alert alarms that can notify you when the price reaches a certain value.
 Unlike the stop loss and the take profit, this feature cannot close the trade.
 Therefore, the decision whether a position remains open or not depends entirely on the trader.
 The alert can be set by clicking on the bell icon in the details of your instrument.
 After that, a new Price Alert function window pops up.

 Plus500 fees and spreads

 As you certainly know, there is nothing free and even a broker must somehow finance its operations.
 Plus500 makes most of its money on spreads (i.e. the difference between a bid price and an ask price) which is actually not very common as many CFD brokers also charge a fee for setting up a position.
 Plus500 spreads differ from instrument to instrument but taking all into account we are not afraid to say that Plus500 has one of the most competitive spreads in the industry.
 The only additional fees you can be charged are a night premium, and an inactivity fee.
-The night premium fee applies only when you remain in a certain position after the market has closed.
+The night premium fee applies only when you remain in a position after the market has closed.

 Is Plus500 a scam?